 basis, before the effective date of the change, notice of any change

-to the Act, Rules, or Commission promulgated contract forms.
+to the Act, Commission rules [ Rules], or Commission

 education requirements, each sponsored sales agent receives such additional

 educational instruction the broker may deem necessary to obtain and